Gjeffroy/gjeffroy/README.md

 ## Shiny App with Leaflet Visualization
 This Shiny app enables users to visualize Seagull settlements in Lorient and Bigfoot sightings over time using a slider animation.
 It also features data point clustering and density visualization for a comprehensive spatial distribution view.  [🔗](https://github.com/Gjeffroy/leaflet_viewer_shiny/tree/main)

+## Production Grade Shiny App with Golem
+To streamline the journey from developing Shiny Apps to production, enter the realm of the Golem Package.
+In this project, I delve into crafting data-driven plots and statistics using Shiny, Golem, and Ggplot2."  [🔗]([https://github.com/Gjeffroy/leaflet_viewer_shiny/tree/main](https://github.com/Gjeffroy/shiny-production-golem))

 <hr style="border:2px solid gray">